paolobertani/math-eval-c/README.md

     #define math-eval_unary_minus_has_highest_precedence false

-Test test suite is "*unary minus operator precedence aware*"" and tests accordingly to the value of the above constant.
+The test suite is "*unary minus operator precedence aware*"" and tests accordingly to the value of the above constant.

 &nbsp;